-Hilary Becker’s students visit Metropolitan Museum of Art, Christie’s and other antiquities sites over spring break
+Professor Hilary Becker and students visit to the Metropolitan Museum of Art, Christie’s and other antiquities sites over spring break.

 MARCH 27, 2015 | BY MICHAEL NEWSOM